 As NASA centers are not required to recruit classroom teachers to participate in SoI, only teachers at national awardee sites will be administered surveys.

 4. Page 6, on part B of the supporting statement, please explain why would a student be “unable” to complete the survey at the camp?
-This should be sufficiently defined to ensure even-ness of approach across awardee sites.
+This should be sufficiently defined to ensure evenness of approach across awardee sites.

 We agree that providing opportunities for students to complete surveys outside of the official administration time could result in uneven survey administration conditions.
 After additional consideration of this issue, we have decided against providing additional opportunities for students to complete the survey and have removed this language from Page 6 (and an additional reference in Section B.3).